The Talisman (Scott novel): Chapter summary

 Ch.
 10 (23): El Hakim reveals himself as the Emir of the opening chapters and arranges that Kenneth, disguised as Zohauk, will convey Saladin's message to Edith.

 Ch.
 11 (24): Roswal attacks Conrade, identifying him as the banner thief, and arrangements are made for a duel between him and a royal champion.

 Ch.
 12 (25): Richard, aware that Zohauk is Kenneth, hints that he may become his champion against Conrade and sends him, escorted by Sir Henry Neville, with Saladin's letter to Edith.
 Although she recognises him, he persists in his dumbness as agreed with Richard, and she spurns both him and the letter.

 Ch.
 13 (26): Blondel sings the lay of 'The Bloody Vest' at Richard's request, and Edith tells the King of her intention to reject Saladin's approach for her hand.

 Ch.
 14 (27): Richard and his followers arrive at the Diamond of the Desert where the duel is to take place.
 Saladin demonstrates his skill with a scimitar before revealing that he was El Hakim.
 De Vaux indicates to the King that Kenneth is ready to act as champion, and Edith that she has no particular interest in him.

 Ch.
 15 (28): Preparations are made for the combat, and Amaury tries to stiffen Conrade's resolve.
 Kenneth defeats him and Richard announces he has discovered the Scot to be the Earl of Huntingdon.
 Amaury kills Conrade to prevent him from revealing his own treachery, leading Saladin to kill him in turn.
 Saladin's sense of his responsibility as a ruler leads him to decline Richard's impetuous offer of a combat.
 Huntingdon and Edith marry, Saladin sending them the talisman as a gift.

 Reception

 Only a handful of reviewers dissented from the overwhelmingly enthusiastic reception of The Talisman.
 It was generally ranked among the best of the Waverley novels, with admiration of its dazzling richness and high colouring.
 The plot was skilfully conducted, and the characters well discriminated and interesting, with Richard and Saladin outstandingly complex, and Edith and De Vaux both impressive.
 The small number of objectors tended to find the work extravagant and theatrical in a bad sense.

 Film and television

+The 1954 Cinemascope film King Richard and the Crusaders was based on The Talisman.
+In 1980 BBC adapted the novel to a miniseries directed by Richard Bramall.
 The 2005 epic film Kingdom of Heaven, directed by Sir Ridley Scott and starring Orlando Bloom, Liam Neeson and Edward Norton, while set in an earlier period, took part of its plot from The Talisman.